 The Huizenga College provides a unique environment for combining non-business and business education through a number of dual degree programs between the Huizenga College and other NSU schools and departments.
 An applicant must be offered admission to both schools to be considered a dual degree candidate.
-Dual degrees are offered in the following areas: Dental/Business (DMD/M.B.A.), Law/Accounting

-(J.D./M.Acc.), Law/Business (J.D./M.B.A.), Law/Real Estate Development (J.D./M.S.R.E.D.) and Pharmacy/Business (Pharm.D./M.B.A.).
+Dual degrees are offered in the following areas: Dental/Business (DMD/M.B.A.), Law/Accounting (J.D./M.Acc.), Law/Business (J.D./M.B.A.), Law/Real Estate Development (J.D./M.S.R.E.D.) and Pharmacy/Business (Pharm.D./M.B.A.).

 Students must seek approval from their primary program of study to pursue classes with the Huizenga College of Business and Entrepreneurship.
-Students in the following programs must complete the minimum year requirements as set forth by the primary program of study prior to being considered a candidate for the program:
+Students in the following programs must complete the minimum year requirements as set forth by the primary program of study prior to being considered a candidate for the program.
+Students will request an approval letter to be submitted to the Office of Admission for the College of Business from their primary program office.
+The approval letter will initiate the application process within the college.

-College of Dental Medicine: One year

-Shepard Broad Law Center: One year
+College of Dental Medicine: One yearShepard Broad Law Center: One year

 College of Pharmacy: Two years